Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: Introduction

 In this paper, we explore the features of this cubic self-interaction.
-In \S~\ref{sec2}, we briefly review the power spectrum of curvature perturbation.
-In \S~\ref{sec3}, we calculate the bispectrum of curvature perturbation generated by cubic self-interaction.
+In Sec.~\ref{sec2}, we briefly review the power spectrum of curvature perturbation.
+In Sec.~\ref{sec3}, we calculate the bispectrum of curvature perturbation generated by cubic self-interaction.
 We explicitly confirm that it satisfies Maldacena's theorem.
-In \S~\ref{oneloop}, we calculate the one-loop correction to the large-scale power spectrum by two different methods.
+In Sec.~\ref{oneloop}, we calculate the one-loop correction to the large-scale power spectrum by two different methods.
 We find the same result of one-loop correction in both methods.
-In \S~\ref{sec5}, we conclude our paper.
-In \S~\ref{sec6}, we write our response to criticism by \cite{Riotto:2023hoz}.
+In Sec.~\ref{sec5}, we conclude our paper.